Our wellbeing groups provide activities based around the Five Ways to Wellbeing: connect, be active, take notice, keep learning and give.

 Who is this suitable for?

 Wellbeing groups are held in Aylesbury, High Wycombe, Chesham and Chalfont St Peter, but are open to anyone aged 18+ living in Bucks who is experiencing moderate to severe mental health difficulties.

-The groups support people in their recovery journey and enable them to become more confident and independent.
-This can play a crucial role in an individual’s recovery, leading to engagement with activities in the community, volunteering and even paid work.
+Wellbeing groups support you in your recovery journey and enable you to become more confident and independent.
+This can play a crucial role in an your recovery, leading to engagement with activities in the community, volunteering and even paid work.